Are you crazy like us and daring to take your baby (or babies, in our case) camping this summer?

 Socks: Be sure to keep those toes covered on those cool mornings!

-Excess wet wipes: You are going to need a lot more wet wipes than your average day at home.
+Excess wet wipes: You are going to need many more wet wipes than your average day at home.

 Books and toys: Great for early mornings in the tent, throughout the day, and around the evening campfire.